Faris Ramli: International career

 Faris made his first international debut on 9 September 2014 against Hong Kong.
 He scored his first international goal against Cambodia on 17 November 2014 at the Yishun Stadium.
 By early March 2017, he had garnered 29 caps for Singapore.

 In the 2016 AYA Bank Cup and the 2019 AIRMARINE Cup, Faris scored the only goal in both game against Myanmar and causeway rivals, Malaysia which see Singapore advancing to the final of the cup respectively.

 In the 2020 AFF Championship, Faris made the front page for his stoppage-time penalty miss.
 Had Faris scored, Singapore would have defeated Indonesia and move on to the finals.
 However, the penalty miss ultimately caused 9-man Singapore to fall 4–2 to Indonesia after extra time, which caused some frustration amongst Singaporeans.

 On 26 March 2023, Faris earned his 75th cap for Singapore against Macau at the Macau Olympic Complex Stadium.

 In the 2022 AFF Championship, Faris failed to score despite two good opportunities against Laos, causing much widespread criticism for his playing style.
-While he managed to register his first goal of the tournament against Malaysia, Singapore would still go down 4–1.
+While he managed to register his first goal of the tournament against Malaysia, Singapore would lose 4–1.

-In March 2024, Faris returned to the national team after nearly a year where on 21 March 2024, he scored the equaliser goal during the 2026 FIFA World Cup qualification match against China 8 seconds later from kick off after China scored a goal.
+In March 2024, Faris returned to the national team after nearly a year where on 21 March 2024, he scored the equalizer goal during the 2026 FIFA World Cup qualification match against China 8 seconds later from kick off after China scored a goal.